rh-01/Hex-Keypad/README.md

 Note: I used HC series ICs for the whole project, and I also needed a few 4.7k push-down resistors and 100nF decoupling capacitors.

 ## 1 - Input selector
-Selects the input type (address / msb / lsb) and consists of the following components:
+Selects the input destination (address / msb / lsb) and consists of the following components:
 - pushbutton
 - double D flip flop [74HC74]
 - quad NAND (74HC00)